Cómo manejar el estrés al vivir con miocardiopatía

 Although not everyone will experience symptoms or symptoms may be mild, living with cardiomyopathy can still cause estrés.
 It's normal to feel worried about your health and treatments, or anxious about the impact on your work, relationships or lifestyle.
 However, chronic stress can have a serious impact on your health - so it's important to take care of your mind as well as your body.

 "It's important that anyone with a heart or circulatory condition manages their stress levels," says Julie Ward, senior cardiac nurse at the Fundación Británica del Corazón.
-"Being stressed can make you more likely to make choices that are bad for your health, such as eating unhealthy food, smoking or drinking too much alcohol."
+"Being estresado can make you more likely to make choices that are bad for your health, such as eating unhealthy food, smoking or drinking too much alcohol."

 In some cases, long-term or chronic stress can increase the risk of problems such as presión arterial alta, ritmos cardíacos anormales and mental health issues such as ansiedad y bajo estado de ánimo.